A35-Marvin/aws-libwebsockets/lib/misc/fts/README.md

 ## Query API overview

-Searching returns a potentially very large lwsac allocated object, with contents and max size controlled by the members of a struct lws_fts_search_params passed to the search function.
+Searching returns a potentially very large aws_lwsac allocated object, with contents and max size controlled by the members of a struct aws_lws_fts_search_params passed to the search function.
 Three kinds of result are possible:

 ### Autocomplete suggestions